 It is open also in the same way that Google was open in its early days.
 Google started as a place where you came to be taken via links to other people’s websites.
-I know many of you don’t remember the context, but that was heresy when Google started.
-Google was duuumb.
-Sending traffic to other websites, ha!

 This article originally appeared on TechCrunch (this version is slightly different).
 Most web publishers measure where their traffic is coming from using an analytics package such as Google Analytics, Omniture or Core Metrics.